 Reflections on Steve

-Here are some of those reflections from CEOs and tech executives who offered up their thoughts on what Jobs meant to them and to the industry.
+offered up their thoughts on what Jobs meant to them and to the

-• User experience matters.
+industry.• User experience matters.
 “He was just so focused.
 For him, the user experience was the main thing that mattered, the only thing that mattered.
-I think that there’s a lot every company can learn from that.”
-Mark Zuckerberg, CEO of Facebook, talking about Jobs in an interview with NBC yesterday
+I think that there’s a lot every company can learn from that.” – Mark Zuckerberg, CEO of Facebook, talking about Jobs in an interview with NBC yesterday

 • Thing big, think simple and never give up.
 “Three days in my life stand out, thanks to Steve Jobs.
 One, that day in third grade I met my first Apple computer and started dreaming big.
 Two, that day in college I was asked to design a bike radio Steve would love, and learned how difficult simple really is.
 Three, that day Steve was named CEO of Apple again, and proved relentless perseverance pays off.
 Think big, think simple and never give up.
 Thank you, Steve.” – Damon Schechter, CEO of Shipwire